-If you are travelling to France, this form is required.
-You should apply for this form online before your departure for France.
+If you are traveling to France, this form is required.
+You should apply for this form online before your departure to France.

-Travelers below 12 years old won’t be required to present this document before entering France.
+Travelers below the age of 12 won’t be required to present the PLF before entering France.
 However, proof that they have been vaccinated will be required at the border controls of France.

 This form for entry should be filled and submitted before boarding your flight to France.
-As soon as you arrive France, the authorities will request for it before allowing you into the country.
+As soon as you arrive in France, the authorities will request it before allowing you into the country.

-If you are required to apply for a visa, then you must apply for a visa to France separately, and also apply for this Public Health Passenger Locator form to France differently too.
+If you are required to apply for a visa, then you must apply for a visa to France separately.

 How to apply for PLF to France